Pawko23/To-Do-List/README.md

 # Java To-Do List

-A simple console-based to-do list application written in java.
+A simple console-based to-do list application written in Java.

 # Overview

-This project provides a basic to-do list management system where users can add tasks, remove tasks, mark tasks as completed, mark tassks as in progress, and view their to-do list.
+This project provides a basic to-do list management system where users can add tasks, remove tasks, mark tasks as completed, mark tasks as in progress, and view their to-do list.

 # Features